 Working from home can be different for everyone, some love it and find it easier than others.
 Some find it challenging and distracting.
 The important thing to note is that there’s no right or wrong way to work remotely (within reason) but routines can be a big help in providing focus and motivation.

-After working from home for the last 18 months, I believe setting routines and daily practices for myself has helped to decrease my feelings of loneliness and procrastination.
+After working from home for over two years, I believe setting routines and daily practices for myself has helped to decrease my feelings of loneliness and procrastination.
 Although I still have bad days, I’ve found when my brain is focused on small, manageable tasks, I’m not letting negative feelings completely overwhelm me.

 Try creating a weekly schedule or time block your days in your calendar (even if it’s for activities like walking the dog or getting in the shower.)
 And it doesn’t have to be complicated either – grab some coloured pens and create yourself a weekly plan if that works for you.
 Where possible, try to go to bed and wake up at the same time during the working week (weekends don’t count in my opinion!)

 3. Keep your bed (and bedroom) a work-free space

 I cannot stress how important it is to keep your bed (and bedroom) a work-free space.
 I know how tempting it can be to grab your laptop and crawl back into the warm safety of the duvet but believe me, it doesn’t help with motivation.

 Despite all the lovely Instagram shots of people cosied up in bed with their PJs and a laptop, working in this way (even with the best laptop stand) can trigger a lot of physical issues too.

 If you’re working from your bed, you’re essentially blurring the lines of where you work and rest which in turn can affect your sleep quality.
 According to the Division of Sleep Medicine at Harvard, keeping your work away from the bed will help your brain establish a stronger association to your bedroom and sleep.
 So it’s actually beneficial for our wellbeing to keep the two separate!